Skip to main content

 • Mossad-involvement theories — summarized in reference articles and social research compilations as unproven claims, not adjudicated findings (Motive: Geopolitical Theories).

-• Fact-check pushback — some accounts cited automated fact-check summaries disputing foreign-entity ties to Robinson (research notes citing @AskPerplexity).
+• Fact-check pushback — some accounts cited automated fact-check summaries disputing foreign-entity ties to Robinson (@AskPerplexity).

 Censorship and Agenda-Framing Claims